richardpenman/minwrap/README.rst

 - **find(pattern)**: Returns the elements matching this CSS pattern.
 - **wait_load(pattern, timeout=60)**: Wait for this content to be loaded up to maximum timeout, by default 60 seconds.
 Returns True if pattern was loaded before the timeout.
 - **wait_quiet(timeout=20)**: Wait for all outstanding requests to complete up to the given timeout, by default 20 seconds.
 Returns whether outstanding requests completed in this time.
+- **wait_steady(timeout=60)**: Wait for the DOM to be steady, defined as no changes over a 1 second period.
+Returns True if DOM is steady before the given timeout.
 - **wait(delay)**: Wait for the specified delay (in seconds).